wiredimpact/nonprofit-board-management/readme.txt

 == Changelog ==

 = 1.1.12 =
-* Update the way the Help tab is removed for Board Members due to the 'contextual_help' filter being deprecated.
+* Updated the way the Help tab is removed for Board Members due to the 'contextual_help' filter being deprecated.
 * Tested up to WordPress 5.4.

 = 1.1.11 =